 The second argument is more fundamental.

-“True homilies are about sharing faith,” the Pope said, “and artificial intelligence can never share faith.”
+“True preaching is sharing faith,” the Pope said, “and artificial intelligence can never share faith.”

-To fully grasp the weight of this statement, you need to understand the Catholic definition of “homily.”
-In Catholic liturgy, a homily is not a “speech,” not “knowledge transmission,” not even “exhortation.”
+The weight of this statement can only be fully appreciated if you understand the Catholic definition of “homily.”
+A homily in Catholic liturgy is not a “speech,” not “knowledge transmission,” not even “exhortation.”
 It is a pastor standing before the congregation, based on his own experience of encountering God, connecting the Word with present life.

 The key phrase is “one’s own experience.”

-A priest might have visited a dying parishioner that week, heard a heartbreaking story in the confessional, or been suddenly struck by a scripture passage during early morning prayer.
-These experiences form the unique voice he brings to the pulpit.
+A priest might have visited a dying parishioner that week, might have heard heartbreaking stories in the confessional, might have been suddenly struck by a passage of scripture during early morning prayer.
+These experiences constitute that unique voice when he steps up to the pulpit.

-AI can analyze tens of thousands of homily texts, find optimal structures, the most moving rhetoric, the best angles for that week’s readings.
-It can even write an impeccable sermon that no one could fault.
-But what it cannot do is: bear witness.
+AI can analyze tens of thousands of homilies, find the best structure, most moving rhetoric, most suitable approach for that week’s readings.
+It can even write an impeccably excellent sermon.
+But what it cannot do is: witness.

 Witness means: I have experienced this, so I can tell you.
-This isn’t information—this is existence.
-It’s the pastor’s bodily suffering, his soul’s struggles.
+This is not information; this is existence.
+It is the pastor’s bodily suffering, spiritual struggle.

-I use AI daily now—writing articles, doing analysis, managing projects, even developing various service models and tools.
+I now use AI daily for work—writing articles, doing analysis, managing projects, even developing various service models and tools.
 But I’m very clear about one thing: AI helps me with information-level work, not meaning-level work.
-When I write an article about faith, what gives the article life isn’t something AI can provide.
+When I write an article about faith, what gives that article life is not something AI can provide me.
 It’s the path I’ve walked myself.

-In the same conversation, the Pope issued another warning: don’t chase likes and follower counts on platforms like TikTok.
-He called it an illusion of “thinking you’re offering yourself online.”
+In the same conversation, the Pope issued another warning: don’t chase likes and follower counts on social platforms like TikTok.
+He said this is an illusion of “thinking you’re offering yourself online.”

-These two things—using AI to write homilies and chasing likes on social media—seem unrelated on the surface, but share the same underlying logic: surrendering the value of pastoral work to external metrics for definition.
+These two things—using AI to write homilies and chasing likes on social media—seem unrelated on the surface, but share the same underlying logic: surrendering the value of pastoral work to external metrics.

-AI helps you optimize homily quality metrics: complete structure, clear argumentation, precise word choice.
-Social algorithms help you optimize influence metrics: reach, engagement, follower growth.
-But the Pope asks: “People want to see your faith, your experience of encountering Jesus Christ.”
-This cannot be measured by any metric.
+AI helps you optimize homily quality indicators: complete structure, clear argumentation, precise wording.
+Social algorithms help you optimize influence metrics: reach, engagement rates, follower growth.
+But the Pope wants to ask: “People want to see your faith, your experience of encountering Jesus Christ.”
+This thing cannot be measured by any metric.

-He asks priests to leave the church and build real friendships with young people through sports, arts, and cultural activities.
-He emphasizes this requires “time and sacrifice” because many young people live in isolation, trapped in drugs, crime, and violence.
+He asks priests to leave the church, to build real friendships with young people through sports, art, and cultural activities.
+He emphasizes this requires “time and sacrifice,” because many young people live in isolation, trapped in the difficulties of drugs, crime, and violence.
 True accompaniment is low-frequency, high-cost, and difficult to scale.

 This completely violates Silicon Valley logic.
 But the Pope doesn’t care.